Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 - continuity planning
 - future-facing design

-Without stewardship, infrastructure decays.
+Without maintenance and continuity work, infrastructure decays.

-With stewardship, the initiative becomes:
+With that work in place, the initiative becomes:

 - more trustworthy
 - more fundable